barbaraport/address-consultation-api/README.md

 # address-consultation-api

-Source code for the Java Developer Challenge
+Source code for the Java Developer Challenge.

 ## Functional requirements

-- Send a zipcode to consult its address
+:heavy_check_mark: Send a zipcode to consult its address
-- The zipcode can have a mask or not
+:x: The sent zipcode can have a mask or not
-- Calculate the fare
+:heavy_check_mark: Calculate the fare
+:x: In case of failure from the external API (Via Cep API), return an informative message
-- In case of failure, return a informative message
+:x: In case of failure from the consultation API, return an informative message

 ## Non-functional requirements

-- Java 11
+:heavy_check_mark: Java 11
-- Spring Boot
+:heavy_check_mark: Spring Boot
-- API REST Template
+:heavy_check_mark: API REST Template
-- Swagger Documentation
+:x: Swagger Documentation
-- JUnit5 Unitary tests
+:heavy_check_mark: JUnit5 Unitary tests
-- Cucumber automated tests
+:x: Cucumber automated tests

 ### Desired API